A 501(c)(3) Public Charity

 Spiritual Reflection

 These are sacred spaces.
-We honor that history and invite the quiet, the contemplative, and the transcendent alongside the creative.
+We honor that history and invite the quiet, the contemplative, and the transcendent.

 IV